KmariK/luxury-loom-interiors/README.md

 ### Testing
 1. HTML Validation
-- The W£S Markup Validation Service was used to validate the HTLM of the website
+- The W3S Markup Validation Service was used to validate the HTLM of the website

+i) Home page

+ii) About us page

+iii) Projects page

+iv) Contact us page

 2. CSS Validation
 - The W3C CSS Validator was used to validate the the CSS of the website.
 3. Accessibility
+- The WAVE WebAIM web accessibility evaluation tool was used to ensure the website fulfillled high accessibility.
+Across all pages it passed with ..

+i) Home page

+ii) About us page

+iii) Projects page

+iv) Contact us page

 4. Performance
 5. Device testing
 6. Browser compatibility